thisiskushal31/Datastructures-and-Algorithms/DataStructures/02-Linked_List.md

 - **Singly Linked List** - Item navigation is forward only.
 - **Doubly Linked List** - Items can be navigated forward and backward.
 - **Circular Linked List** − Last item contains link of the first element as next and the first element has a link to the last element as previous.
+- **Doubly Circular Linked List** - Two consecutive elements are linked or connected by previous and next pointer and the last node points to first node by next pointer and also the first node points to last node by the previous pointer.
 - **Skip List** - Create multiple layers so that we can skip some nodes faster searching.
-- **Doubly Circular Linked List** - Two consecutive elements are linked or connected by previous and next pointer and the last node points to first node by next pointer and also the first node points to last node by the previous pointer.
 - **Unrolled Linked List** - Storing multiple elements at each node and it also has the advantage of fast insertion and deletion as that of a linked list.
 - **Multilevel Linked List** - 2D data structure that comprises several linked lists and each node in a multilevel linked list has a next and child pointer.

 ### Declaration of Linked List

-There is major difference between declaration of linked list in java and Cpp, as java mainly a object oriented Language and in java every thing is object for java checkout [this blog](https://www.geeksforgeeks.org/linked-list-in-java/).
+There is major difference between declaration of linked list in java and Cpp, as java mainly a object oriented Language and in java every thing is object for java checkout [This Blog](https://www.geeksforgeeks.org/linked-list-in-java/).

 In C language, a linked list can be implemented using structure and pointers.